MicrosoftDocs/win32-pr.pt-br/desktop-src/Midl/pointer-default.md

 ## <a name="parameters"></a>Parâmetros

-Esse atributo não tem parâmetros.
+Este atributo não tem parâmetros.

 ## <a name="examples"></a>Exemplos